yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getlength"></a>CSimpleStringT:: GetLength

-Zwraca liczbę znaków w `CSimpleStringT` obiekcie.
+Zwraca liczbę znaków w obiekcie `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia